swax/NAISYS/docs/multi-machine-plan.md

 ### Hub Forwarding Logic

 When hub receives sync data from runner A:
-1. Store all rows in hub database (preserving original updated_at/updated_by values)
+1. Store all rows in hub database (hub's updated_at = now, preserving original host_id)
 2. Filter to shared tables only (hosts, users, user_notifications, mail_*)
 3. For each OTHER connected runner (B, C, D...):
    - Append rows to their `outgoingForwards` queue